 In this case, the horror was avoided because our software alerted the manager to the deleted leases.
 All he had to do at that point was reject each change.
 He was able to see who deleted the leases and when, so there was no mystery about what had gone wrong.

-The new lease accounting standards are 423 pages long, and there’s no way Excel can help you accurately interpret them.
+The new lease accounting standards are hundreds of pages long, and there’s no way Excel can help you accurately interpret them.
 It can’t calculate right of use or contingent rent, address the election of practical expedients, or identify lease and non-lease components.

-Identifying lease and non-lease components is one of the most misunderstood practical expedients available.
+For example, identifying lease and non-lease components is one of the most misunderstood practical expedients available under ASC 842.
 Most companies are reflexively electing to separate the lease and non-lease components based on a misinterpretation.
 Lease accounting software needs to be able to show the correct impact of separating or combining the lease components.